 The Board has Audit, Nomination and Remuneration Committees.
-Each Committee has formal, written Terms of Reference which are available to download from the Rotork website at www.rotork.com/en/investors/index/committees.
-All Board Committees have four independent non-executive Directors within their composition.
-The Group Company Secretary advises and acts as secretary to the Committees.
+Each Committee has formal, written terms of reference which are available.
+All Committees have at least three independent non-executive directors within their composition.
+The Company Secretary advises and acts as secretary to the Committees.

 The Committees have authority to take external, independent professional advice at Rotork‘s expense for matters relating to the discharge of their duties.

 Activities of the Audit Committee during the year

 The Audit Committee maintains an annual schedule of work which is kept under review and forms the basis of its principal meetings throughout the year.
 The annual schedule is supplemented by consideration of specific issues as and when they arise.
 The Audit Committee met five times during the year.
 Meetings of the Audit Committee are arranged to co-ordinate with the Group‘s financial reporting timetable to ensure appropriate scrutiny by the Audit Committee of such announcements, including, in particular, review of year end and interim financial reports, in addition to other trading updates made during the year.
 A summary of its principal activities is set out opposite.

 During 2016, in addition to its usual schedule of work, the Audit Committee focused on two key elements:

 - The effectiveness of the Group‘s internal audit processes; and

 - A review of the effectiveness of changes made to the Group‘s risk management and internal controls during 2015.